-To investigate the question of how IDSSs can select explanations to improve user decisions, this paper proposes {\PropMethod}, a method for dynamically selecting which explanations to provide along with an AI prediction.
-The notable characteristic of {\PropMethod} is that it predicts how explanations affect user decision-making for each trial and attempts to guide users to a recommended decision referring to the prediction results.
-This paper also reports two user experiments that simulated stock trading with an XAI-based IDSS.
+This paper also reports user experiments that simulated stock trading with an XAI-based IDSS.
 In a preliminary experiment, we compared two naive but common strategies---ALL (providing all possible explanations) and ARGMAX (providing only explanations for the AI's most probable prediction)---against baseline scenarios providing no explanations or no decision support.
-The results suggest that the ARGMAX strategy works better with high AI accuracy, and ALL is more effective when AI accuracy is lower.
+The results suggest that the ARGMAX strategy works better with high AI accuracy, and ALL is more effective when AI accuracy is lower, indicating that the strategy for selecting explanations affects user performance.
 In the second experiment, we compared the results of explanations selected by {\PropMethod} with ARGMAX and ALL.
-The results indicate the potential of {\PropMethod}'s selective explanations to more strongly lead users to recommended decisions and to outperform ARGMAX when AI accuracy is high, but also a challenge with the method when AI accuracy is low.
+The results indicate the potential of {\PropMethod}'s selective explanations to more strongly lead users to suggested decisions and to outperform ARGMAX when AI accuracy is high.